Alimony/Spousal Support Attorneys

 Most likely, today’s economy has made it difficult for you to comply with your alimony agreement.
 If you find yourself struggling to maintain these payments, and if your alimony obligation is modifiable, do not wait until you are found in contempt for non-payment.

 Contempt for non-payment is a violation of a court order.
 You could face severe sanctions, such as having to pay your ex-spouse’s lawyer’s fees and a possible jail sentence.
-I can help you seek a modification before it becomes an issue.
+We can help you seek a modification before it becomes an issue.

 Post-decree modifications basically revise your alimony arrangement.
 If the order regarding alimony is modifiable, you need to have undergone a significant material change of circumstances to receive a modification.
-I understand which evidentiary materials are necessary to help prove your circumstances.
+We understand which evidentiary materials are necessary to help prove your circumstances.